Jakoman and Tetsu (1964 film): Production

 The film was shot on location on Shimamui Coast on the Shakotan Peninsula from December 1 to December 20, 1963.
 In the summer the area is crowded with fishermen and swimmers from Sapporo, but in the winter it becomes a lonely fishing village.
 The town of Irashatomachi welcomed the 80 people from Toei's film crew with a banner reading "Welcome Toei Film crew".
 Every day the cast and crew were treated to a feast of seafood, including hockey pike, but Takakura hated fish and could only eat squid sashimi.
 The filming took place on the Shimamui Coast, over the rocky mountains from Irashatomachi.
 The unit of herring caught was called "one stone" or "two stones", but this area was once called "a thousand-stone fishing ground", and the wide coast was filled with herring.
-It was one of the best fishing grounds in Hokkaido, where tens of millions of dollars were made overnight.
+It was one of the best fishing grounds in Hokkaido, where tens of millions of yen were made overnight.
 40 million yen were spent to renovate a dilapidated herring house and a tunnel dug to transport herring by trolley.
 The usual weather forecast is sunny, but this film was chosen to be shot when the waves of the Sea of Okhotsk were raging in order to bring out the desolate atmosphere of the extremely cold northern sea.

 Toshiro Mifune, who played Tetsu in the earlier 1949 film adaptation, had worn a rubber pants on his lower body and had been naked on his upper body, but the night before the location shooting, Takakura claimed, "If it'll make a good movie, I'll do it in just a loincloth."
 Fishermen go into the sea with grease covering their bodies, but Takakura simply jumped into the sea at minus 16 degrees Celsius, with people around him warning him that he would die.
 He was immediately pulled out, regretting his decision.
 He slept for three days and almost died.

 Release

 The film was released in Japan on February 8, 1964.

+A Blu-ray with new English subtitles and an audio commentary by Tom Mes and Jasper Sharp was released by 88 Films on April 22, 2025.